1862 Pacific Northwest smallpox epidemic: Response

 Most of the Tsimshians left on 1 May, along with a number of Haida and Tlingit.
-However during May the epidemic continued to ravage the natives still living in the Northern Encampment.
+However, during May the epidemic continued to ravage the natives still living in the Northern Encampment.
 Many moved to other nearby camps.
 The Haida set up a large camp at Cadboro Bay.
 In early May two gunboats arrived, HMS Grappler and HMS Forward.
 On 11 May Police Commissioner Pemberton brought the gunboats and many policemen to Cadboro Bay.
 They forced about 300 natives to evacuate in 26 canoes.
 One of the gunboats towed the canoes.
 When the Cadboro Bay camp was empty the police went to what remained of the Northern Encampment and burned all the dwellings, leaving about 200 Haidas with no canoes.
 On 13 May the Daily British Colonist reported that these Haida were to be evicted "to one of the islands in the Straits—there to rot and die with the loathsome disease which is now destroying the poor wretches at the rate of six each day."
+They were taken to San Juan Island where they died at a place today called Smallpox Bay.
 Police efforts to drive the natives away from Victoria continued through late May, as small groups still remained near Victoria.
 Reports of natives dying of smallpox near Victoria continued into June.
 The number of native deaths near Victoria in 1862 is not known, but on 11 June newspapers reported about 1,000 to 1,200 unburied Northern Indian corpses just west of Victoria.

 In April, when the outbreak was just starting, Dr. Helmcken vaccinated about 500 Songhees.
 On 29 April the Songhees abandoned their villages and moved to Discovery Island in Haro Strait.
 Due to this and Dr. Helmcken's vaccines the Songhees survived the epidemic with few deaths.

 Most of the Halkomelem-speaking people of the Lower Mainland were saved due to the vaccination efforts of missionaries.
 The Catholic Oblate missionary Leon Fouquet and his partner Father Pandosy vaccinated a large number Halkomelem peoples such as the Cowichan Quwutsun, as well as some members of other groups like the Squamish and Shishalh.
 Fourquet also sent a large supply of vaccine to Casimir Chirouse at Tulalip.
 Chirouse vaccinated most of the Tulalip and Nooksack people.
 In August, when smallpox arrived in the Puget Sound area the Tulalip and Nooksack were mostly safe, while other native groups were devastated.
 The Anglican missionary John Good vaccinated the Snuneymuxw.